AltCampus/css-in-detail/README.md

   }
 ```

 It makes a large difference between `.awesome .child` and `awesome.child`.
 Since there is no space it means it will select the only element which will be having both the classes `awesome` as well as `child`.
-But if there is no space then it will select the element having the class `child` and its parent is having the class `awesome`.
+But if there is a space then it will select the element having the class `child` and its parent is having the class `awesome`.

 We can combine different types of selectors to target elements and to be specific on a page.
 We will see their power as we write different combined selectors.